Avionworx/Gna.Bls/definitions.md

 ### Table

-A table definition stores semi-static reference data in a tabular format.
+A table definition is used to store semi-static reference data in a tabular format.
+Its data can be accessed and processed by other definitions.

 ```yaml
 # Aircraft fuel consumption reference data.